Zuken-E3-GmbH/E3SeriesPythonExamples/EnvironmentSetup/README.md

 ## Python packages

 The only neccesarry python package is e3series.
-For the code samples in this repository some more packages need to be installed:
+For the code examples in this repository some more packages need to be installed:
 | Name | Installation command | Description |
 | --- | --- | --- |
 | e3series | pip install e3series | E3.series python library |